linux-system-roles/postfix/README.md

 package and replaces the existing `/etc/postfix/main.cf` and `/etc/postfix/master.cf` files. <!--- wokeignore:rule=master -->
 Ensure to back up those files to preserve your settings.

+**WARNING**: When managing `rpm-ostree` systems, the role cannot reinstall the postfix package, so it just replaces the modified config files with empty files.
+This is not idempotent.

 If you specify only `previous: replaced` under the `postfix_conf` dictionary, the role re-installs the `postfix` package and enables the `postfix` service